irisnet/irishub/docs/daemon/snapshot.md

 ## FAQ

-### What happens if everyone delete previous stored blockchain data and a new machine will try to sync up
+### What if every node in the network runs from a snapshot and a new node tries to catch up from genesis

-If that happens, a new machine will be unable to sync from scratch, but it can use a snapshot to catch up faster.
+If that happens, a new node will be unable to sync from scratch, but it can use a snapshot to catch up faster.

-I think some of the nodes will not delete all the previous data, such as nodes for explorers and wallets.
+Presumably not all nodes will delete historical data, such as nodes for explorers and wallets.
 And we, the IRIS Foundation will keep all the data too, also we can offer a full data snapshot.
 And we encourage snapshot service providers could provide both the minimal and the full snapshot :)

 ### But this will have a slow speed of download probably